guardian/editions/docs/01-🚯-pwa.md

 ## Decision

-To deliver editions as a progressive web app.
+To implement Editions as a progressive web app, delivered in a native wrapper.
+The native wrapper will contain a webview, that renders the PWA.

+The wrapper will handle required features that are not supported by PWAs such as background fetch, scheduled downloads and push notification handling.

 ## Consequences